VIP Brother season 7: Katrin

 Katrin Vacheva is a former participant of the Bulgarian version of Playboy Playmate.
 She entered the house on Day 2 on the village (Old House), where the finalists of the previous Big Brother 5 season stayed.
 She eventually was allowed to enter the main house (New House), to join the main group of housemates and she was the sixth evicted on Day 44.

 Kichka

 Kichka Bodurova is a famous singer.
 She entered the house on Day 1 and finished third in the finale on Day 62.

 Kristina

 Kristina Dimitrova is a famous singer.
 She entered the house on Day 2 on the village (Old House), where the finalists of the previous Big Brother 5 season stayed.
 She eventually was allowed to enter the main house (New House), to join the main group of housemates and she was the ninth evicted on Day 60.

 Luna

 Luna Yordanova is a pop-folk singer.
 She entered the house on Day 1 and was the fifth evicted on Day 37.

 Lyudmil

-Lyudmil Ilarionov "Lyusi" is a director and pop and pop-folk singer.
+Lyudmil "Lyusi" Ilarionov is a director and pop and pop-folk singer.
 He entered the house on Day 1 and was the tenth evicted on Day 60.